 Vet must compromise too

 I am one of the lucky ones, explosions on the Fourth don’t bother me anymore.
 When I first returned I still had a reaction but after a few years of unwinding it has less effect.
-I did have a bad experience.
+I did have a bad experience in the states.
 My idiot brother bought some multiple launcher thing and couldn’t be bothered with safety.
 The first shot knocked it over and the subsequent shots made it rotate and fire in random directions.
 One shot passed within a couple of meters of us.

 The whoosh of it speeding past my head freaked me out more than actual rocket attacks in Afghanistan.
 It was that nightmare every military person has of surviving a deployment only to get killed at home.
 Needless to say it was my last fireworks show with him.

 To my fellow vets, I understand the struggle.
 Well at least for some of you.
 But the people want to celebrate the freedoms that we defended.
 Most of those people want to celebrate in a way that we used to enjoy before we put on dogtags.
-Having one day a year to go nut really isn’t too much to ask.
+Having one day a year to go nuts really isn’t too much to ask.

 I will be the first to say that I am sorry you have to deal with it.
 It sucks to have to put on noise canceling headphones and blast music or go out of town for a couple of days knowing that even camping in the middle of nowhere there will be some ass clown that will bring bangs.
 But we put up with a lot of crap for entire years, we can try and embrace the suck for the hours of darkness one day a year.